manojsamanta/stripe-single-product/README.md

 ### Payment Setup

-We need to write functions "subscribe" and "unsubscribe" to toggle the roles between "guest" and "customer" based on Stripe payments.
-These functions will interact with Stripe controller.
+We wrote functions "SingleProduct.Payment.subscribe" and "SingleProduct.Payment.unsubscribe" to toggle the roles between "guest" and "customer" based on Stripe payments.
+These functions are invoked by the Payment controller that interacts with Stripe.

-Additionally, we need logic so that the customer, after payment, goes back to the link he intended to see.
+Additionally, we created authorization logic so that the customer, after payment, goes back to the link he intended to see (Still needs to be done).

 ### Authorization Setup

-The function "authorize" contains permissions for "admin", "guest" and "customer".
+The function "authorize" contains various permissions for "admin", "guest" and "customer".

 ## Default Instructions